spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/airgap/kubernetes-airgap-instructions.md

   :::caution

     Ensure the OCI registries are set up with HTTPS.
 AWS ECR is enabled with HTTPS by default.
 Harbor requires you to enable HTTPS.
-If you are using Harbor, you must enable HTTPS to authenticate with the registry
+If you are using Harbor, you must enable HTTPS to authenticate with the registry.
     Refer to the [Harbor](https://goharbor.io/docs/2.9.0/install-config/configure-https) documentation for guidance.
   :::